mriise/frame-int/README.md

 # WARNING: very much a work in progress

-An interesting method of storing time inspired by https://github.com/abeusher/timehash
+An interesting method of storing framed integers inspired by https://github.com/abeusher/timehash

 ## format